 What size bike fits me?

 A bike fits you if you find it comfortable when its saddle can safely be set so your knees are almost straight when the pedals are furthest away.
 Every other factor of fit is a matter of fitness for special needs or purposes, which we can discuss.
 We'll guide you toward likely candidates when we see you, and validate with test riding while tweaking other things like fore-aft weight distribution.
-We don't believe in "the one true fit" based on your body measurements, instead listening to your impressions in test riding and any particular goals or concerns.

 Fit is often a matter of compromise between comfort when riding at low intensity, and performance when ridden with more athleticism.
 Most bikes we stock are skewed somewhat toward the former, as befits transportation in a city like ours only 8 miles on a side.
 This means most of our bikes are pretty upright, and this, in turn, means that they often come in only one or a few sizes instead of many very small increments like sport bikes do.
 Just because you ride a 52cm frame of a particular model of road bike doesn't mean that a "one-size" of a much more upright bike won't fit you as well.